-With over dozens of CAD software and an equal amount of CAD file types, importing & exporting the right format helps tremendously when it comes to data integrity and minimizing errors & rework.
+With over dozens of CAD software and even more CAD file formats, importing & exporting the right format helps tremendously when it comes to data integrity and minimizing errors & rework.

-This is especially true for downstream applications from design engineering to manufacturing.
+This is especially true for downstream applications from design to manufacturing.

 |Major CAD Software||Developer||Major Import/ Export CAD Files|

 |CATIA||Dassault Systemes||3D XML, CATIA V5, CATIA V4, CATIA V3,DXF , IGES, STEP, and VRML|

 |NX||Siemens||ACIS, CATIA V5, CATIA V4, DXF/DWG, IGES, STEP, STL|

 |Creo||PTC||ACIS, DXF/DWG, IGES, JT, NX (import only), Parasolid, PDF, SolidEdge (import only), SolidWorks (import only), and STEP.|

 |SolidWorks||Dassault Systemes||ACIS, CATIA V5, DXF/DWG, IGES, Parasolid, PDF (export only), STEP, and STL.|